 Recreation in and around Oakwood

-anchored by a large open air shelter of the same architectural style as the garden gazebo.
-The playground consists of a tot lot encouraging social play, imaginary play and development of fine and large motor skills.
+The first playground consists of a tot lot encouraging social play, imaginary play and development of fine and large motor skills.
 Tots will be safely corralled in their own playground away from the aggressive play of older and larger children.

 Older kids find a more challenging atmosphere encouraging them to explore physical challenges and social interaction on the cutting edge play apparatus called the Galaxy series, and the zip line across the way.

 Possibly the most exciting element of the playground is the zero-depth splash pad.
 Cushioned by a safe and soft resilient rubber surface, kids and adults can splash in the summer sun by the simple touch of a button.
 Based on a nautical theme, water sprays through an in-ground spout, whales tail, or maybe even an anchor will squirt or spray the water.

 Ty Warner Park also offers passive recreation and opportunities to bond with nature.
 Restored woodlands and enhanced wetlands are connected through a prairie system surrounding the perimeter of the park linked by a series of interpretive signs.
 Along the perimeter, walkers and joggers enjoy the natural surroundings on a one mile (200 step) paved path.

 Cross country skiing enthusiasts will also have use of the interior and perimeter path system during the winter months.

 A steep hill is available for adventurous sledders.
 In recent winters the WPD lined the bottom of the hill with hay bales and added a rope to make the climb back easier.

 Are you a sports enthusiast?
 Here you will discover two tennis courts, three baseball fields and two soccer fields, all well lit for you to track those scores.